sloppymo/emotional-wellness-api/README.md

 - **Deployment**: Automated deployment to staging/production
 - **Post-Deployment Verification**: Health checks and smoke tests

-## 👩‍💻 Contributing
+## 👩‍💻 Contributing to this Alpha Project

-We welcome contributions to the Emotional Wellness API!
+We welcome contributions to the Emotional Wellness API during its alpha development!
 Here's how to get involved:

 ### Development Setup